truffls/sign-in-with-apple-using-django/backend.md

 _Requirements: Python 3, Django 2_

-### Intro

-Apple adopted the existing standards **OAuth 2.0** and **OpenID Connect** to use as the foundation for their new API.
-If you're familiar with these technologies, you can easily start Sign In with Apple right away!

-In this article we'll be using **Python Social Auth**.
-It has OAuth 2.0 and OpenID support built in.
-On top of that we'll build a custom backend that will help.
-We just have to override some functionality and we're good to go.

 ### How it works

+The authentication part of the new API is built on top of the existing standards OAuth 2.0 and OpenID Connect.
+If you're familiar with these technologies, you can easily start implementing Sign in with Apple.

 In the diagram you can see the whole authentication flow covering all steps.
 Steps 1-3 begin with how to [Implement Sign In with Apple on iOS](iOS.md).

 <img src="resources/flow-diagram.png">

+### Python Social Auth

+We'll be using Python Social Auth as it provides OAuth 2.0 and OpenID support.
+We'll be adding a new custom backend.

-### Generate the key
+### Generating the private key

-Before we can start diving into the code you'll need to [generate a key](identifiers-and-keys.md#create-a-sign-in-with-apple-key-for-your-backend) on Apple's Developer Portal in order for Apple to associate and verify your requests.
+Before you start diving into the code, you'll need to [generate a key](identifiers-and-keys.md#create-a-sign-in-with-apple-key-for-your-backend) on Apple's Developer Portal in order for Apple to associate and verify your requests.

-### Authentication request to the Apple ID service
+### Request to the Apple ID service

 Once the iOS app calls the backend providing an `authorizationCode`, we can build our authentication request.
 It consists of a few pieces: